yiisoft/http-middleware/docs/guide/en/redirect-middleware.md

 # `RedirectMiddleware`

 This middleware responds with a redirect to the specified URL.
-It doesn't pass the request to the next handler.
+You can provide an optional condition callable to control whether the redirect should be performed.

 ## General usage